SCCA Continental Championship for Formula B/C Race

 - Brabham BT2 [FJ-1-62] (Dennis F. Lokmer): Sold to Briggs Cunningham (Bridgeport, CT) and raced by his team of drivers in 1962, but most often by Briggs himself.
 Sold to team driver Augie Pabst (Milwaukee, WI) for 1963 and raced by him in the last seasons of Formula Junior and in the first season of the SCCA's new Formula C. Then to Tom Gelb (Hartford, WI) for 1966 who was enormously successful in Central Division FC over the next three seasons, winning the Divisional title in 1968 with a maximum 54 points.
 The car was then sold to Dennis Lokmer (De Pere, WI) who continued its success, qualifying for the Run-Offs in 1969 and 1970.
 He then sold it to Bill Anspach (Palm Beach Gardens, FL) who won the Florida Region FC title in 1971.
 It went to Bud Bakels (also Palm Beach Gardens, FL) in 1972 and is then missing until 1985 when it was found, still in Anspach's livery, and bought from Randy Morvant (Vidor, TX) by David Roland (Alexandria, LA).
 Sold to Wayne Mitchell (Cardiff, CA) in 2006 and bought from him by Robs Lamplough (Hungerford, Berkshire) and returned to the UK in 2011.

 - Lotus 59C [59-FB-15] (John F. Sirmons): In 1970, John F. Sirmons (Weston, CT) and Vincent Dileo (Greenwich, CT) shared a Lotus 59C, Sirmons driving it in rounds of the SCCA Continental Championship, and Dileo competing in SCCA Nationals and in Area 1 Regional Championship races.
 This is almost certainly the car used by Ian Ashley to win a libre race at Brands Hatch in November 1969, as the car was said to be for an American customer, and Sirmons' car was later said to be a former Ashley car.
 Dileo won two Area 1 races at Thompson Raceway in July and August, but Sirmons had little success in Pro events.
 Sirmons and Dileo acquired a Lola T240 for 1971, and the Lotus is likely to have gone to Lola agent Carl Haas in trade.
-The car is unknown in 1971, but may have remained in stock with Carl Haas, because for 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
+The car is unknown in 1971, but may have remained in stock with Carl Haas, because at some point in 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
 Raeder fitted a Renault Alpine Gordini engine and ran the car in Formula C, qualifying for the Runoffs in 1973 where he finished in an impressive fourth place.
 He was entered during this time by Terri Novotny.
 Raeder then updated the car with Lotus 69 bodywork and other modifications and ran it as the PRD in 1974 and 1975, still with its Gordini engine.
-The car was later acquired by Chuck Sieber, who used it in Solo II events from 1981 to 1989.
+The car was later acquired by Chuck Sieber (McLean, VA), who used it in Solo II events from 1981 to 1989.
 He had bought the car less engine, and used a 1760 Ford twin cam, followed by an 1840cc BDA.
-Sieber sold the car to England in 1990.
-By 1996, it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
+Sieber sold the car to Ian Giles (Didcot, Oxfordshire) at the end of 1990.
+Its history over the next six years is unknown, but by 1996 it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
 The car was still owned by Studer when he died in May 2018.

 - Chevron B15 [FB-68-13?]
 (Larry Wright): Joe Grimaldi acquired one of four late 1968 Chevrons to arrive in the US.
 At least three of these were described by Chevron as B14s, including Grimaldi's.
 He debuted the car at Mosport Park in Aug 1968 and raced it twice more in Pro events.
 Grimaldi reappeared in August 1969 with what was reported to be a Chevron B15B which he raced three more times.
 Larry Wright then acquired a Chevron from Grimaldi for the 1970 season which was described to him as a B15 but when Wright advertised the car in 1971, he called it a "late-1968 Chevron FB" which identifies it as a B14.
 Wright traded the Chevron to Charlie Hayes in May 1971 for a new Brabham BT29.